andreasGBL/Pyke/README.md

 ## Installation and Usage

-Pyke minimum required Node.JS version 7.6 for native asynchrone.
+Pyke minimum required Node.JS version >=8.6 for native asynchrone and dependencies.
 You can help me for create a Wiki of Pyke :)